micahwoods/micahwoods.github.io/_posts/2018-11-06-guest-on-the-talking-greenkeeper-show.md

 A few miscellaneous things come to mind.

-1. Joe played one of my favorite songs at the end of the episode, and mentioned a blog post I'd written entitled "Some Rise, some fall, some climb."
+1. Joe mentioned a blog post I'd written entitled "Some Rise, some fall, some climb."
 Here's a [direct link to that post](https://www.asianturfgrass.com/2018-06-10-some-rise-some-fall-some-climb/), which was about clipping volume, animated.

 2. I mentioned a quote about difficulty convincing someone of something when their salary depends on them not understanding it.
 I was referring to Upton Sinclair's statement that "It is difficult to get a man to understand something, when his salary depends upon his not understanding it!"